 We fully recognise the importance of private study.
-That's why the Scheme allows for personally-assessed CPD to be submitted with a brief description of how it met the objective of developing or maintaining the knowledge, skills and professionalism required for your work or (for category 2 members) how it contributed more generally to your technical or professional development.
+That's why the Scheme allows for personally-assessed CPD to be submitted with a brief description of how it met the objective of developing or maintaining the knowledge, skills and professionalism required for your work or how it contributed more generally to your technical or professional development.